fgrr12/Farm-Management-System-Web/README.md

 - Offline-capable with service worker support
 - Installable on mobile devices and desktop
 - Touch-friendly interfaces with drag-and-drop functionality
+- Enhanced UI with GSAP animations and smooth transitions

 ## Tech Stack